 Influencer marketing has been a hot topic up for discussion amongst many marketers for the past few years.
-In 2019, it’s become an increasingly popular conversation within the event marketing circle.

 Many companies are increasing their focus and shifting their marketing budgets to collaborate with influencers.
 Industry experts say that influencer marketing is the key ingredient needed to boost sales and drive traffic to events this year.